The Creeping Terror

 The Creeping Terror (a.k.a.
 The Crawling Monster) is a 1964 horror–science fiction film directed and produced by, and starring, Vic Savage.
 The plot is centered upon an extraterrestrial, slug-like creature that attacks and eats people whole in a small American town.

-Widely considered to be one of the worst films of all time, The Creeping Terror has become a cult film.
+Widely considered one of the worst films of all time, The Creeping Terror has become a cult film.

 Plot

-While driving along a highway in fictional Angel County in California, a sheriff's deputy, Martin Gordon (Vic Savage) and his wife Brett (Shannon O'Neil) meet Martin's uncle, sheriff Ben (Byrd Holland), and together they investigate a reported plane crash site.
-At the site, the group encounters the abandoned truck of a forest ranger, the ranger's hat, and an alien spacecraft that resembles a camping trailer; a large, slow-moving, slug-like creature had earlier emerged from the craft and departed prior to the group's arrival.
-Believing the absent ranger might be inside, Ben enters the craft by crawling underneath it.
+While driving along a highway in fictional Angel County in California, sheriff's deputy Martin Gordon and his wife Brett meet Martin's uncle, Sheriff Ben, and together they investigate a reported plane crash site.
+At the site, the group encounters the abandoned truck of a forest ranger, the ranger's hat and an alien spacecraft that resembles a camping trailer.
+A large, slow-moving, slug-like creature had earlier emerged from the craft and departed prior to the group's arrival.
+Believing that the absent ranger might be inside, Ben enters the craft by crawling underneath it.
 Shortly thereafter loud screams, along with growls like those of a lion, are heard from the craft, after which Martin radios for help.

-In response to Martin's request for assistance, a "special unit" of military troops, commanded by Col. James Caldwell (John Caresio) and traveling in the back of a light-duty, civilian truck arrives at the site.
+In response to Martin's request for assistance, a special unit of military troops commanded by Col. James Caldwell and traveling in the back of a light-duty, civilian truck arrives at the site.
 Two of the troops enter the craft, examine its contents, and report back to Caldwell the presence inside of a large, tethered creature.
-The next day, "the world's leading authority on space emissions," Dr. Bradford (William Thourlby), arrives to direct the ongoing investigation, which includes an examination of the creature and the spacecraft's analog devices.
-As the investigation proceeds, the departed creature stalks the countryside and, despite its markedly awkward and slow pace of ambulation, successfully approaches, attacks, and eats a bikini-clad girl, a housewife hanging laundry, Grandpa Brown (Jack King) and his grandson Bobby (Pierre Kopp), picnickers at a "hootenanny" (one of whom attempts to stop the creature by swatting it with a guitar), numerous teenage couples, including a blonde girl in gold pants (Louise Lawson), at a community dance hall (at which time some attendees engage each other in fisticuffs), and couples in their cars at a lovers' lane (about which the film's narrator states that "anyone who experienced that catastrophe, and survived, would never go there again.")
+The next day, "the world's leading authority on space emissions," Dr. Bradford, arrives to direct the ongoing investigation, which includes an examination of the creature and the spacecraft's analog devices.
+As the investigation proceeds, the departed creature stalks the countryside and, despite its markedly awkward and slow pace, successfully approaches, attacks and eats a bikini-clad girl, a housewife hanging laundry, a man and his grandson, picnickers at a hootenanny, several teenagers and couples in their cars at a lovers' lane.